High resolution weather intelligence platform

 Thanks to its deep learning models, this technology can reduce investment costs for weather monitoring and forecasting by a factor of 10.
 Deployed locally via a multitude of small stations, the technology promises results 10 times more accurate than current solutions.
-The founders are Ruben Hallali & François Mercier, former employees of Météo France, and Duminda Ratnayake, a former engineer at the French Civil Aviation Authority.
+The founders are Ruben Hallali & François Mercier, former employees of Météo France.

 The technology is now validated.
 Allianz is working with HD Rain on sensitive areas in the south of France.
 The start-up has also installed 150 radars in Côte d'Ivoire for the needs of cocoa producers, and in Tbilisi, Georgia for Suez.